ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/system76-auto/about.md

 ---
 ### About the Thelio Astra

-Thelio Astra is an Arm-based desktop computer designed for autonomous vehicle development and other general-purpose Arm software development.
+Thelio Astra is an Arm-based desktop computer designed by System76 for autonomous vehicle development and other general-purpose Arm software development.

 Thelio Astra uses the Ampere Altra processor, which is based on the Arm Neoverse N1 CPU, and ships with the Ubuntu operating system.